oracle/weblogic-deploy-tooling/documentation/2.0/content/rcuinfo.md

         rcu_variables : xxxx
 ```

-**Note: Prior to release 0.23, the `useATP` flag only accepts values of 0, 1, 'true' or 'false'.**
+### Specify extended XML files for RCU

-When creating a domain using WDT and the -run_rcu option, you can specify your extended XML files in the RCUDbInfo section.
+When creating a domain using WDT and the `-run_rcu` option, you can specify your extended XML files in the `RCUDbInfo` section.

-This correlates to the `createRepository` and `dropRepository` command-line arguments `RCU -compInfoXMLLocation <file path> -storageXMLLocation <file path>`
+This correlates to the `createRepository` and `dropRepository` command-line arguments `RCU -compInfoXMLLocation <file path> -storageXMLLocation <file path>`.

-Include your XML files in your archive file using location `wlsdeploy/rcu/config`.
-Then include this relative location in the RCUDbInfo section of the model.
+Include your XML files in your archive file using the location `wlsdeploy/rcu/config`.
+Then include this relative location in the `RCUDbInfo` section of the model.

 ```yaml
 domainInfo: